ruby/ruby.wasm/packages/npm-packages/ruby-head-wasm-emscripten/README.md

 ## Installation

-For instaling ruby-head-wasm-emscripten, just run this command in your shell:
+For installing ruby-head-wasm-emscripten, just run this command in your shell:

 ```console
 $ npm install --save ruby-head-wasm-emscripten@latest